 Step #5 – Evaluate and Grow.
-Whether it’s a week, month or year after the negotiation has finalized, it can be helpful to self-evaluate your performance and learn from your mistakes so that you can improve your future performance.
-Again, the self-evaluation must be honest and objective, otherwise you’ll end up committing the same errors over and over again.
+Whether it’s a week, month, or year after the negotiation has been finalized, it can be helpful to self-evaluate your performance and learn from your mistakes so that you can improve your future performance.
+Again, the self-evaluation must be honest and objective, otherwise, you’ll end up committing the same errors over and over again.

 Alternative to Negotiation

-What if negotiations do not result in resolution?
+What if negotiations do not result in a resolution?
 What are some of your alternatives?

-Mediation: Mediation is a type of facilitated negotiation where a neutral party (a mediator) assists the parties in reaching a resolution.
+Mediation: Mediation is a type of facilitated negotiation where a neutral party (a mediator) assists the parties in resolving.
 Mediation provides a fairly flexible venue to resolve disputes.
 So long as all parties agree to the terms and effectively consent to their participation in the mediation process, the mediation process can take virtually any form.